 It Mutates and Develops Resistance

-Like other microbes, Candida mutates and develops resistance towards treatment.
-It has been found that Candida Albicans has the ability to rearrange its genes and adapt to just about any method of eradication that may be used against it, including antifungals, oxidative stress, and an increase in temperature.
-Antifungals and other treatment approaches are most effective, when a couple are combined together and they are rotated, which helps prevent mutation and resistance.
+Like other microbes, Candida mutates and develops resistance to treatment.
+It has been found that Candida Albicans can rearrange its genes and adapt to just about any method of eradication that may be used against it, including antifungals, oxidative stress, and an increase in temperature.
+Antifungals and other treatment approaches are most effective when a couple is combined together and they are rotated, which helps prevent mutation and resistance.

-These are just some of the fascinating characteristics of Candida; there are hundreds more, like the fact that it generates high levels of oxalates, it impairs the methylation process, causes hormonal imbalances, impairs thyroid hormones and more.
+These are just some of the fascinating but frightening characteristics of Candida; there are hundreds more, like the fact that it generates high levels of oxalates, impairs the methylation process, causes hormonal imbalances, impairs thyroid hormones, causes inflammation, and more.